airbusgeo/playground-docs/docs/processing/packaging.md

 - Introduce the code prerequisites to interface a service with the playground
 - Provide you with a code example

-## Developing a predictor on OneAtlas Imagery
+## Developing a predictor on Intelligence Imagery

 !!!warning
-    The core concept of OneAtlas is that it can iterfaces itself with any service that from a **OneAtlas Tile** (which is a 256x256 px image at any zoom taken from any OneAtlas image) returns a result, preferably in **vector form**.
+    The core concept of Intelligence is that it can iterfaces itself with any service that from a **Intelligence Tile** (which is a 256x256 px image at any zoom taken from any Intelligence image) returns a result, preferably in **vector form**.

-Any service deployed on OneAtlas Playground will implement the following logic:
+Any service deployed on Intelligence Playground will implement the following logic:

 ```python
 # input_tile is a "Tile" requested by the API